franciscoxavier04/pm-BIM/docs/installation-and-operations/configuration/README.md

 OpenProject can be configured via environment variables.
 These are often helpful for automatically deploying production systems.

+> [!NOTE]
-> **NOTE:** This documentation is for OpenProject on-premises Installations only, if you would like to setup similar in your OpenProject cloud instance, please contact us at support@openproject.com
+> This documentation is for OpenProject on-premises Installations only, if you would like to setup similar in your OpenProject cloud instance, please contact us at support@openproject.com

+> [!IMPORTANT]
-> **NOTE:** Using the configuration file `config/configuration.yml` is deprecated and is **NOT** recommended anymore
+> Using the configuration file `config/configuration.yml` is deprecated and is **NOT** recommended anymore

 ## Packaged installation